 “As far as the ring-fencing controlled units from cryptocurrencies are concerned, digital tokens allotted by private parties are receiving consideration worldwide for analytical value.”
 Said BP Kanungo, the Deputy Governor of RBI.
 “The supervisory actions for virtual currencies are not uniform throughout the globe which has affected the digital market and capital control adversely.
 If these cryptocurrencies grow unconditionally and cross the threshold, they can disturb the financial stability as well.
 RBI has been constantly warning the citizen about the risks of adopting cryptocurrencies and the damages it can cause to the constancy of the financial market.
 As a response to the increased risk due to cryptocurrencies, RBI has decided to ring-fence their entities from the jeopardy of dealing in virtual currencies.
 Within three months’ time, dealing in virtual currencies should be stopped”.
 He added.

 Later, a Right to Information (RTI) report claimed that no research has been performed by RBI regarding this subject.
-Neither a committee has been set nor the responsibilities have been allotted to a specific officer or team to comprehend the behaviour, protocol and usage data of cryptocurrencies within India or worldwide.
+Neither a committee has been set nor the responsibilities have been allotted to a specific officer or team to comprehend the behavior, protocol and usage data of cryptocurrencies within India or worldwide.

 On the contrary, Subhash Chandra Garg who is the Secretary of Department of Economic Affairs declared the formation of a new committee which is designated with the work to draft rules and regulations for cryptocurrency trading in India.
 The date of its release is not being revealed yet, though it is estimated to come into being somewhere in September.